YYCoder/ts-jxa/README.md

 # ts-jxa
-write JXA using typescript !
+Write JXA using typescript !